-A candid, colorful, and comprehensive oral history that reveals the secrets of Silicon Valley — from the origins of Apple and Atari to the present day clashes of Google and Facebook, and all the start-ups and disruptions that happened along the way.
+A candid and comprehensive oral history that reveals the secrets of Silicon Valley — from the origins of Apple and Atari to the present day clashes of Google and Facebook, and all the start-ups and disruptions that happened along the way.

 So how did this omnipotent and ever-morphing place come to be?
 It was not by planning.
 It was, like many an empire before it, part luck, part timing, and part ambition.
 And part pure, unbridled genius…

 Adam Fisher grew up in Silicon Valley playing Atari, programming computers, and reading science fiction.
-He now lives on an island in the San Francisco Bay and writes overlooking the water for Wired, MIT Technology Review, and The New York Times Magazine.
+He still lives in the Bay Area but now spends his time thinking about the future, tracing its origins, and writing about it-for Wired, MIT Technology Review, and The New York Times Magazine.
 This is his first book.
-Discover More